redhat-partner-solutions/rhel-sriov-test/README.md

 bonding_switch_delay              # Expected bonding switch over/back delay in second, default is 1
 ```

+A current version of Python is recommended to run the tests.
+As of writing the minimum version to avoid warnings would be 3.7.
+However, the tests have been successfully run up to version 3.11, the latest active release as of writing.
+The same is true of pip, which should be a current version (23.0 as of writing, but this should be upgraded in the following steps).

-Running the script from a python3 virtual environment is recommended.
+Running the script from a python3 virtual environment is recommended (note that the Python version of your venv can differ from the default Python path, if desired).
 Install the required python modules,

 ```
 python3 -m venv venv